-They use less words than us, they don’t multitask like we do, and their minds aren’t as busy and preoccupied as ours.
+They use fewer words than us, they don’t multitask as we do, and their minds aren’t as busy and preoccupied as ours.
 Trust me, that balance is a good thing.

 What they want is pretty simple, but often overlooked.
 And because of that, discord can happen in a relationship.
 But once we understand each other’s needs, things start getting a whole lot better.
 So listed below are 7 things men really want from their partner when they’re in a relationship.

 Make it work with the man you love

 Basically, patience will go a long way with men.
 They’re hardworking, conscientious, and they have a vision when it comes to how they’ll develop themselves, their careers, their parenting, and even their husbanding.
 But we’ve got to give them time and space to work away at all that and create the improvements their envisioning.